flutter/website/src/docs/deployment/android.md

 `FlutterMultiDexApplication`.

 You may also choose to manually support multidex by following android's guides and modifying your project's android directory configuration.
+A [multidex keep file][multidex-keep] must also be specified to include `io/flutter/embedding/engine/loader/FlutterLoader.class` and `io/flutter/util/PathUtils.class` as well as any classes used in app startup.
-See the official [android documentation][multidex-docs].
+See the official [android documentation][multidex-docs] for more information.

+Flutter does not enable multidex by default as it adds a small amount of overhead to app startup time and app size.

 ## Reviewing the app manifest